 Amelia Marchand (skʷumqnálqs)

 Amelia has been serving on the Hearts Gathered board of directors since 2009.
 She is a member of the Colville Tribes, and is affiliated with the Moses-Columbia, Chief Joseph Band of Nez Perce, Palus, Okanogan, and Lakes tribes.
-She works as the water regulatory specialist for the Colville Tribal Environmental Trust Department.
+She works as the program manager of the Colville Tribal Environmental Trust Department.
 In 2016, Amelia earned a master’s degree in environmental law and policy from Vermont Law School, focusing her studies on water use, environmental justice, and climate change.
 Born and raised on the Colville Reservation, Amelia attended Eastern Washington University, where she earned her bachelor’s degree in anthropology with a minor in American Indian Studies in 2005.